XueFuzhao/OpenMoE/README.md

 2. **On GPUs:** [ColossalAI](https://github.com/hpcaitech/ColossalAI/tree/main/examples/language/openmoe) provides a PyTorch + GPU implementation for OpenMoE and has optimized expert parallel strategies.
 However, we have recently noticed some issues[#5163](https://github.com/hpcaitech/ColossalAI/issues/5163),[#5212](https://github.com/hpcaitech/ColossalAI/issues/5212) raised about convergence problems.
 We are actively following up on these concerns and will soon update our GPU training tutorials.

 ### Evaluation with TPU/GPU
-1. **On GPUs:** You can evaluate our model on MT-Bench by runing code below.
+1. **On GPUs:** You can evaluate our model on MT-Bench by running the code below.
 ```
 git clone https://github.com/Orion-Zheng/FastChat.git
 cd FastChat && pip install -e ".[model_worker,llm_judge]"